marcus-at-localhost/docs/en/administration/server-preparation.md

-# Linux Server Preparation (Apache)
+# Apache Server Preparation (Apache)
-This guide describing how to prepare server for an installation.
+This guide describes how to prepare the web server for the installation of AtroCore Applications.

 > Installation guide is based on **Ubuntu 20.04**.

 ## 1. Installing Apache and Updating the Firewall
 The Apache web server is among the most popular web servers in the world.
-It’s well documented, has an active community of users, and has been in wide use for much of the history of the web, which makes it a great default choice for hosting a website.
+It’s well documented, has an active community of users, and has been in wide use for much of the history of the web, which makes it a great default choice for hosting a web application.

 Install Apache using Ubuntu’s package manager, ```apt```:
 ```